-Can you focus on your trade without any disturbances, until the trade's completed?
-By disturbances I mean Facebook, phone calls, your spouse entering your office, your cat, anything.
+Can you focus on your trade without any disturbances, until the trade’s completed?
+By disturbances I mean Instagram, phone calls, your spouse entering your office, your cat, anything.

 Because once you enter a trade, anything, and I mean anything can happen.
 What if you entered on a false breakout and the price immediately reverses.

 If you’re too busy checking your social media notifications, you’ll miss your exit trigger.
 The moral of the story is this: Treat day trading as a business and give it your undivided, undisturbed, attentive trading mind until the trade’s completed.

 I hate to break it to you, but there’s no magic bullet for success in the trading world.
 Sorry, but we give it to you straight around here.
 You’ve got to embrace the learning curve and dare I say, enjoy it.

 You can’t escape the hard work it takes to see your equity curve increase.
 Every incredibly successful trader you see today has been through the tedious, mundane, time-tested process that eventually brings success.

 So please, stop looking for “quick hacks” that bring faster stock trading results.
 Instead of trying to find the latest and greatest tip or secret, focus on doing the actual work.
 You can’t achieve tremendous life success with a quick fix; nobody gets it that easy.